c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 categories: jekyll css
 ---

 <span style="color:red;">This document is at a very early stage and is undergoing lots of changes.
-Data and text below have not been verified and therefore cannot be trusted.</span>
+Code for generating data below has not been fully verified and therefore cannot be completely trusted.</span>

 In this section, we look at the economic impact that the Covid-19 pandemic has had on the Nepali tourism workforce.
 Insights shown below have been derived from the responses of 169 participants who took part in the C2M2 Workforce survey.